jvs--/jvs--.github.io/index.md

-### Geek + Engineer + Computational Neuroscientist
+### Pythonista + Machine Leanring Engineer + Computational Neuroscientist
 <img src="https://raw.githubusercontent.com/jvs--/jvs--.github.io/master/images/IMG_0147.JPG" width="150">

-Lena spends most of her time doing research as a Phd student in machine learning and neural computation at the [Okinawa Institute of Science and Technology (OIST)](http://www.oist.jp/), at the group of Prof. [Kenji Doya](https://groups.oist.jp/ncu).
+Lena spends most of her time doing research as a Phd student in machine learning and neural computation at the [Okinawa Institute of Science and Technology (OIST)](http://www.oist.jp/), at the group of [Prof. Kenji Doya](https://groups.oist.jp/ncu).

 In her spare time she paints, travels Asia, drinks a lot of coffee and cuddles with her cats Pankeki and Maple.